jknapka/mvca/src/tg/unter/README.txt

 ----------
 ISSUES

+) Provide a configurable site name and use [SITE_NAME] in alert emails and SMSs.

-) Need a "password reset" function.
+) (done) Need a "password reset" function.

 ) (done) Need to allow users to edit their data.